kimberscott/kimberscott.github.io/_pages/research.md

 - make it easier to share complete protocols and materials so that other scientists can understand and build on a finding

-Learn more or participate with your kids at [Lookit](https://lookit.mit.edu), view the source code on [github](https://github.com/lookit/), or connect with us on [Facebook](https://www.facebook.com/lookit.mit.edu) or [Instagram](https://www.instagram.com/babiesoflookit/).
+Learn more or participate with your kids at [Lookit](https://lookit.mit.edu), view the source code on [GitHub](https://github.com/lookit/), or connect with us on [Facebook](https://www.facebook.com/lookit.mit.edu).
-If you're interested in running your own research on the platform, please check out the [wiki](https://github.com/lookit/research-resources/wiki) to get started.
+If you're interested in running your own research on the platform, please check out the [documentation](https://lookit.readthedocs.io/en/develop/researchers-start-here.html) to get started.

 ### Automated gaze coding for developmental research